 Failures of various kinds are an inevitable part of the writing process.
 Without them, it would be difficult if not impossible to grow as a writer.
 Learning often occurs in the wake of a startling event, something that stirs you up, something that makes you wonder.
 Use your failures to keep moving.

 Hjortshoj, Keith.
 2001.
 Understanding Writing Blocks.
-Oxford: Oxford University Press.
+New York: Oxford University Press.

 This is a particularly excellent resource for advanced undergraduates and graduate students.
 Hjortshoj writes about his experiences working with university students experiencing block.
 He explains the transitional nature of most writing blocks and the importance of finding support from others when working on long projects.

-Rose, Mike, ed.
+Rose, Mike.
 1985.
 When a Writer Can’t Write: Studies in Writer’s Block and Other Composing-Process Problems.
-New York and London: The Guilford Press.
+New York: Guilford.